firstcontributions/first-contributions/README.md

 Soon I'll be merging all your changes into the main branch of this project.
 You will get a notification email once the changes have been merged.

+## Beginner Tips
+1. Take it step by step, contributing to a project can feel overwhelming at first but break down the process and make it manageable.
+Start with small changes and be sure to follow instructions/documentation closely

+2. Get comfortable with Git!
+If you're unfamiliar with Git reread the README and try to understand the various Git commands provided.

+3. Don't be afraid to ask for help!
+We welcome new contributions and if you're unsure about something don't be afraid to ask the community for help!

+4. Learn by doing, making mistakes is part of the learning process.
+The important thing to do is keep trying and learning.
+Take note of feedback and don't be discouraged by it.

 ## Where to go from here?

 Congrats!
 You just completed the standard _fork -> clone -> edit -> pull request_ workflow that you'll often encounter as a contributor!